assist-iot/assist-iot-documentation/docs/source/verticals/manageability/devices_management_enabler.rst

 and some information: ID, name, K8s version, server url, status and creation date.

 .. figure:: ./k8sclusters.png
   :alt: Devices management user interface
+  :align: center

 To register a new K8s cluster, click on the *Add a new cluster* button and a form will appear.
 There are two options to register a new cluster: (i) click on the file input field and upload a kubeconfig JSON file (a example can be found below) or (ii) fill in the form manually.